glebm/i18n-tasks/README.md

 ### Locales

-By default, i18n-tasks will read `I18n.default_locale` and `I18n.available_locales`.
+By default, `base_locale` is set to `en` and `locales` are inferred from the paths to data files.
-However, i18n-tasks does not load application environment by default, so it is recommended to set locale settings explicitly:
+However, it is recommended to set locale settings explicitly:

 ```yaml
 # config/i18n-tasks.yml